What is Percale Cotton? Is it For You?

 So what’s the alternative to percale cotton bedding, we hear you cry?
 Well, that would be sateen cotton bedding.

 What is sateen bedding?
 Well, sateen bedding, unsurprisingly, is made from a sateen weave.
 Put simply, this uses a different thread construction to percale bedding - in this case one thread over, and three threads under.

-A sateen weave produces extremely luxurious bedding, which has a silky soft hand feel and a subtle sheen which mellows over time.
+A sateen weave produces extremely luxurious bedding, which has a silky soft hand feel and a subtle sheen.
 For this reason, sateen sheet sets are often mistaken for silk, despite being 100% cotton.
 With a slightly heavier drape (a function of those additional threads), they’re also slightly warmer on the skin, lending themselves to colder sleepers.
 That old hot water bottle that you’ve been sleeping with for the past decade can finally be put away...

 There's fundamentally no difference in quality or price when it comes to the percale vs sateen debate.
 It’s entirely personal preference as to how you like your bedding to look and feel.

 Likewise, at Bedfolk we offer sample swatches of our bedding, so that you can feel the difference for yourself before you buy.